 Degassing is a necessary event while roasting your coffee.
-If you brew espresso with CO2 still inside, it will start to get mixed in with the boiling water resulting in an uneven extraction of flavors.
+For example, if you brew espresso with CO2 still inside, it will start to get mixed in with the boiling water resulting in an uneven extraction of flavors.

 Thus, it’s highly recommended to wait for 3-15 days (may vary) after the whole roasting process so that your beans do not have any residual CO2 to ruin the coffee.

-Oxidation is the introduction of oxygen to your coffee beans; it replaces the carbon dioxide with oxygen.
+Oxidation is the introduction of oxygen to your coffee beans; it replaces carbon dioxide with oxygen.

-The longer your coffee beans sit in the air, the more stale they will get.
+The longer your coffee beans sit in the air, the staler they will get.